TLDR: Text Based Last-layer Retraining for Debiasing Image Classifiers

-In line with Lemma \ref{lemma_proj}, we impose the constraint $\bm W^\top \bm g = 0$ on $\Pi$ to extend the \textit{cross-modal transferability} in an arbitrary image classifier's embedding space.
-We simply estimate the $\bm g$ by sampling image-text pairs from COCO-Caption dataset \cite{CoCoCaption} and averaging their gaps, \textit{i.e.,} $\hat{\bm g} = \frac{1}{N} \sum_{i=1}^{N} (\bm z_{I_i}^{\text{CLIP}} - \bm z_{T_i}^{\text{CLIP}})$.
-We emphasize that this choice is not affected by the dataset on which the image classifier is trained.
-That is, gap estimates can be easily obtained from open-sourced image-text paired dataset \cite{CoCoCaption, LAION} and can be shared regardless of the classification target of the image classifier.
+In line with \cref{lemma_proj}, we impose the constraint $\bm W^\top \bm g = 0$ on $\bm \Pi$ to extend the cross-modal transferability in an embedding space of an arbitrary image classifier.
+We simply estimate $\bm g$ by sampling image-text pairs from the COCO-Caption dataset \cite{CoCoCaption} and averaging their gaps, \textit{i.e.,} $\hat{\bm g} = \frac{1}{N} \sum_{i=1}^{N} (\bm z_{I_i}^{\text{CLIP}} - \bm z_{T_i}^{\text{CLIP}})$.
+We emphasize that the gap estimates can be easily obtained from open-sourced image-text paired dataset \cite{CoCoCaption, LAION} and the estimated gap is independent of the dataset used to train the image classifier, $f_\theta$.
 With the estimated gap, we solve the constrained ridge regression problem to obtain $(\bm W, \bm b)$ of $\bm \Pi$.
 Even if there is a discrepancy between $\hat {\bm g}$ and each $(\bm z_{I_i}^{\text{CLIP}} - \bm z_{T_i}^{\text{CLIP}})$, the impact is minimal in our method, as detailed in Sec.
 C.5 of the S.M.